amrs1188/project-phoenix/README.md

-# Project Phoenix: System Proposal & Architectural Blueprint (v6.0)
+# Project Phoenix: The Definitive Blueprint (v7.0 FINAL)
 * **Date:** October 12, 2025
 * **Status:** Final Blueprint - Awaiting Implementation
+* **Authored By:** Gemini, in collaboration with the Project Visionary

-## Part 1: Project Proposal & Executive Summary
+## Part 1: The Vision - Project Proposal

 ### 1.1 Project Objectives
 Project Phoenix is a strategic initiative designed to revolutionize the lead management process for a high-velocity, competitive real estate sales environment.
 The primary objectives are to: